|Deadline: May 02, 2019||Institution(s): World Bank|

 |Level of Study: PhD||Study in: Any Country|

-The World Bank Robert S. McNamara Fellowship Program awards fellowships for developing country PhD candidates to conduct innovative, development-related, doctoral research under the supervision of a research advisor at a host institution abroad through a residency period of 6 to 10 months.
+The World Bank Robert S. McNamara Fellowship Program grants fellowships for PhD applicants from developing countries to undertake creative, development-related phd studies under the supervision of a study consultant at a partner organization overseas through a 6-10-month residency span.

-Your fellowship can take place at any university or research institution in a World Bank member country other than your country of citizenship and, if applicable, other than a developing country in which you currently reside.
+Your internship may take position at any university or research institution in a partner nation of the World Bank other than your citizenship nation and, where appropriate, other than a developing country where you presently live.

 - up to $25,000 (U.S.) for developing country nationals to travel abroad to conduct development-related PhD research under the supervision of a host advisor at a university, research or development institution in a World Bank member country.